OpsOwns/HellGarage/README.md

 - **CQRS (Command Query Responsibility Segregation):** CQRS is employed to separate the command and query responsibilities, optimizing the system for reads and writes independently.

+## Testing

+- **Unit Tests:** The Hell Garage Backend includes a comprehensive suite of unit tests for entities.
+These tests ensure the correctness of the business logic and help maintain code quality.

+- **Testing Framework:** We use the Fluent Assertions testing framework to write clear and expressive unit tests.
+This framework provides a fluent syntax for assertions, making the tests more readable and maintainable.

 ## Key Features

 1. **Domain Models:** The backend includes well-defined domain models that represent the core entities and their relationships within the Hell Garage domain.